rackerlabs/support-how-to/content/cloud-backup/best-practices-for-cloud-backup.md

 #### Effective Restores

 It is a good idea to periodically test your restores to make sure that they are working as you expect.
-You do not want to get in the situation where needed backups aren&rsquo;t available because you haven't been configured as you expected.
+You do not want to get in the situation where needed backups aren't available because you haven't been configured as you expected.

 &nbsp; | &nbsp;
 --- | ---